rkalescky/documentation/portal.rst

 #.
 Select "Launch noVNC in New Tab"
 #.
 Graphical applications can be run via the Terminal, e.g. ``module load
    comsol && comsol &``.
 #.
-When finished using the remode desktop instance, return to the "My
+When finished using the remote desktop instance, return to the "My
    Interactive Sessions" tab in your browser and select "Delete" and "Confirm", when prompted, to cancel the job on M2.